 High-pressure solid feed systems are being developed to enable use of low-rank coals in dry feeding of high-pressure gasifiers, to allow co-feeding of coal with other advantageous fuels (such as biomass), and to encourage higher pressure (and therefore more efficient) operation of dry-feed gasifiers.

-One promising high-pressure dry solids feed technology is the pump being developed by Aerojet Rocketdyne (AR).
-This pump is intended to improve the feeding of dry coal/petcoke/biomass into high-pressure gasifiers, thereby increasing the efficiency of the gasifier and reducing plant capital, maintenance, and operating costs.
-A 600-tpd AR pump prototype has been built, semi-scale tests completed, and commissioning begun.
+One promising high-pressure dry solids feed technology is currently being developed by Gas Technology Institute (GTI), which recently acquired this technology from Aerojet Rocketdyne (along with Aerojet Rocketdyne’s compact gasifier technology).
+The GTI high-pressure solids pump (see illustration above) is intended to improve the feeding of dry coal/petcoke/biomass into high-pressure gasifiers, thereby increasing the efficiency of the gasifier and reducing plant capital, maintenance, and operating costs.
+Project work towards scaling test operations of the dry solids pump at a 400 tons per day (TPD) feed capacity has been recently underway.

 Advanced Air Separation Technology